SR0725/short-link-tracker/README.md

    - Click "Analytics" button for any short URL
    - View click trends over 7 or 30 days
    - See top referrers, device distribution, and geographic data
+   - Country data available if GeoIP is configured (shows "Unknown" otherwise)
    - Export data as CSV for external analysis

 6. **Customize Settings**